ICH BIN EIN BERLINER

 Checkpoint Charlie was a crossing point in the Berlin Wall located at the

-single crossing point (by foot or by car) for foreigners and members of
+the single crossing point (by foot or by car) for foreigners and

 As the most visible Berlin Wall checkpoint, Checkpoint Charlie is frequently featured in spy movies and books.
 A famous cafe and viewing place for Allied officials, Armed Forces and visitors alike, Cafe Adler ("Eagle Café"), is situated right on the checkpoint.
 It was an excellent viewing point to look into East Berlin while having something to eat and drink.